hcronan/for-loop/README.md

 # for loop
 This program demonstrates a for loop written in C++.
-We use the headers include iostream and include string and using namespace std In the main function we first ask the user how many numbers they want to enter.
+We use the headers include iostream, include string, and using namespace std.
+In the main function we first ask the user how many numbers they want to enter.
 The user then inputs a number and we change it to an integer.
 When the user enters this number we recognize it as the integer "count".
 We intialize the integer "total" to 0